NEW MEMBERS & BEGINNERS

 Remember - you don't have to wait until New Members Week!
 Non-members who are interested in joining BTC are welcome to come along to our regular weekly training sessions to meet the coaches, meet the club members, and see what the session are like.

-Non-members can try one of each of our weekly training sessions for free before deciding if they would like to join BTC.
+Non-members can try one of our weekly training sessions for free before deciding if they would like to join BTC.

 Find out more about BTC weekly training sessions here